HMT-In-Space/HMT-In-Space.github.io/Workshop-Dec-2025.md

 human-machine space operations, multi-stakeholder collaborations and consortium, and a technology and policy research/analysis agenda to accelerate a sustainable human presence in space.

+This is an unclassified workshop and no CUI material will be discussed.

 ## Registration

 Registration is by invitation only -- a link will be provided